 I spell out the wonders of my mother’s banana cake here.
 The delectable pie will follow this fall in a series of recipes extolling my family’s favorite meal since the 1950’s; until then you will be pleased with this memorable confection.

 I grew up in the small tourist village of East Glacier Park, Montana.
 It is the east entrance to the spectacular display of Rocky Mountains in Glacier National Park.
 I have seen mountain ranges all over the world; none compare with that of my home.

 There my young mother was mentored by several “older” women as I was maturing; one was Leone Brown.
 She was all of 50 at the time, but she seemed very old to me.
 This knowledgeable woman taught Mom much about cooking.
 She created many beautiful crafts for her as well; my 93-year old mother still has her handmade Easter eggs, made out of delicate egg shells.

 This beloved cake is the fruit of Leone’s bountiful wisdom; personally I have been making it with joy since the early ’70’s.
 Believe me, it will knock your socks off!

 Banana Cake Yields: 2-9 inch layer or 2-9 x 5 inch loaf pans.
 Total prep time: 2 1/4 hr (with inactive prep time of 1 hr or longer for freezing cakes to facilitate easy frosting)/ active prep time: 50 min/ baking time: 25 min.

 Note: 1 1/2 recipes will be needed for 3-8 inch layers.
 I like to make 2-loaf cakes and freeze them separately on paper plates, sealed in gallon-size freezer bags, for cutting off frozen slices as needed.
 Dessert is always on hand for unexpected guests!

 1/4 c milk, soured with few drops of lemon juice from a squeeze ball

 3/4 c butter, softened

 1 1/2 c sugar (I prefer coconut sugar, or sucanat, evaporated cane juice.)

 2 lg eggs

-2 1/2 c flour (Bob’s Red Mill unbleached flour is best, or grind 1 2/3 c organic soft white winter wheat berries to make 2 1/2 c fresh ground flour.)
+2 1/2 c flour (Bob’s Red Mill unbleached flour is high quality, or grind 1 2/3 c organic soft white winter wheat berries to make 2 1/2 c fresh ground flour.)

 1 tsp baking soda